 In 6 minutes the parents have watched their child learn an important skill, by our using a simple directed action and a strong reward (tasty food).
-Whether their child is temporarily delayed in development or will be permanently slow, the parents gain some vital information about the child's ability to learn.
+No matter how developmentally delayed their child is, the parents gain some vital information about the child's ability to learn.
 Whether or not they remember anything else that I say to them, they go away with a whole new experience to think about.
 Almost always they have consulted several doctors before coming here, without gaining any useful advice.